 IOC scanners are typically used for intrusion detection and system compromise detection.

-Users for these tools include forensic specialists, security professionals.
+Users for these tools include forensic specialists and security professionals.

 Loki (file scanner to detect indicators or compromise)